-AR5 Emergency combusti Delant Emergency electrical generation in a diesel generator to provide electrical power in the event of an interruption in the off-site electricity supply to the EfW CHP Facility and failure of island mode operation.
-From fuel storage to generation of electricity and subsequent use. ------------------------ --- --
+AR5 Emergency combustion generation in a diesel generator to provide electrical power in the event of an interruption in the off-site electricity supply to the EfW CHP Facility and failure of island mode operation.
+From fuel storage to generation of electricity and subsequent use. -------------------------- --- --